 Good Project Management

 It’s important to establish clear expectations and milestones at the begging of the project so everyone is on the same page.
 Identify when and where you will need the SME and schedule meeting times the some meeting times.
 Let them know that you are also mindful of their workload and agree on the minimum times to meet.
-We use an AGILE model based loosely around the SAM instructional design model to make sure our projects run as smoothly as possible.

 Chances are the SMEs top priority is not your eLearning module so your meetings will not always rate so highly on their priority list.
 I also find that if I’m prepared and have done my research on their job role/subject area that we get the most out of our sessions and usually this results in less back and forth communication.
 Having a good, direct list of questions for each meeting, also helps you sift through the nice to know͛ information to find the need to know information.
 There’s lots of sample question lists online.